 A theocratic Buryat state was proclaimed in 1919 in a mountainous territory in eastern Siberia.
 The creator and head of this state, Lubsan Sandan Tsydenov, was sent as a child to study in a Buddhist monastery and attained one of the highest degrees in Tibetan-Mongolian Buddhism.
 He read a lot and pondered about different forms of government, was very attentive to the Romanov dynasty, and was shocked by its destruction.
 Lama dared to take political responsibility, to stand in opposition to the government, and suggested following the example of Tibet and Mongolia, where theocracies already existed at that time.

 The new theocracy soon had its own constitution and its own judicial system.
 The only thing the Balagat state lacked was the power structures capable of protecting the newborn theocracy.
 Because from the very beginning, Lama created a strict pacifist state based on the principles of nonviolence.
 He expected that the very prestige of the state in the eyes of its citizens would be sufficient protection.

-In the light of tragic events in the Russian Federation of that time in February 1927, a special OGPU task force liquidated the last remnants of the Balagat movement.
+In light of tragic events in the Russian Federation of that time in February 1927, a special OGPU task force liquidated the last remnants of the Balagat movement.
 This put an end to the Balagata State, the only theocracy in Russian history.
-The creator and head of this state, a Buddhist lama, religious leader, reformer, politician Tsydenov, was able to save the lives of Buryat youth, paying for it first with his freedom and then with his own life.
+The creator and head of this state, a Buddhist lama, religious leader, reformer, and politician Tsydenov, was able to save the lives of Buryat youth, paying for it first with his freedom and then with his own life.
 And Tsydenov’s followers perished in Stalin’s camps, sharing the fate of thousands of their compatriots.

 Other Politic Archetypes